Multi-Currency Explained

 Q: Does Earnest support crypto or non-standard currencies?
 Earnest validates currencies against the ISO 4217 standard list.
 If your currency has a valid ISO code, it's supported.
 Cryptocurrencies (BTC, ETH, etc.) are not currently supported as they lack stable ISO codes.

 Q: What if the exchange rate service is unavailable?
-If a fresh rate can't be fetched, Earnest falls back to the most recent cached rate for that currency pair.
-The system will never silently skip a conversion — if no rate exists at all, the calculation will surface an error so you can investigate.
+Because rates are synced once a day into a central table and all calculations read from it, a temporary outage of the upstream provider doesn't interrupt commission runs — they keep using the most recently synced rates.
+The system will never silently skip a conversion: if no rate exists at all for a pair, the calculation surfaces an error so you can investigate.

 Q: How do split credits interact with multi-currency?
 Each activity has its own currency.
 When the activity is credited (fully or partially via a split), the credited amount is converted to the receiving rep's quota currency individually.
 Two reps on the same deal with different quota currencies will each see the amount converted to their respective currencies.